joeatbayes/oid-mapper/readme.txt

 the adress changes we need to find the all people and all the companies located at that address and re-publsih a changed view.

+When running python on ubuntu then you must use python3 rather than python since that is what I tested the python scripts in.

 See:  reference.txt for hints on how to get postgress setup